PrestonHesson/show-hesson/MyMovie.md

 | Errol Flynn     | Classic swashbuckler with legendary sword skills   | N/A (Deceased) |
 | Emma Stone      | Would bring a fresh, witty, and fun new take       | 35  |
 | Heath Ledger    | Had charisma and charm perfect for the character   | N/A (Deceased) |

+---

+## Inspirational Quotes

+Here are two inspirational statements from well-known figures that I find meaningful:

+> "Do what you can, with what you have, where you are."
+> *—Theodore Roosevelt*

+> "Success is not final, failure is not fatal: it is the courage to continue that counts."
+> *—Winston Churchill*